smartnsoft/StarsKit/README.md

 Today we have third parties dependencies, but the purpose is to avoid them the most.

-We also wan to have a quick available library and significant customization, we use 3 dependencies:
+We also want to have a quickly available library and significant customization, we use 3 dependencies:

 - [Extra/UIKit](https://github.com/smartnsoft/Extra): our library to simplify UIKit operation code
 - [Jelly](https://github.com/SebastianBoldt/Jelly): a simple UI component to simplify the rating transition display